Jennifer Lawrence: Political views and activism

 Lawrence joined the Academy of Motion Picture Arts and Sciences in 2011.
-She has lent her support to several charitable organizations, such as the World Food Programme, Feeding America, and the Thirst Project.
+She has lent her support to charitable organizations such as the World Food Programme, Feeding America, and the Thirst Project.
 Along with her The Hunger Games co-stars Josh Hutcherson and Liam Hemsworth, she partnered with the United Nations to publicize poverty and hunger.
-She organized an early screening of The Hunger Games: Catching Fire (2013) to benefit Saint Mary's Center, a disabilities organization in Louisville, and raised more than $40,000 for the cause.
+Lawrence organized an early screening of The Hunger Games: Catching Fire (2013) to benefit Saint Mary's Center, a disabilities organization in Louisville, and raised more than $40,000 for the cause.
 She partnered with the charity broadcast network Chideo to raise funds for the 2015 Special Olympics World Summer Games by screening her film Serena (2014).
-She also collaborated with Omaze to host a fundraising contest for the games as part of the premiere of The Hunger Games: Mockingjay – Part 1 (2014).
+Lawrence also collaborated with Omaze to host a fundraising contest for the games as part of the premiere of The Hunger Games: Mockingjay – Part 1 (2014).

-In 2015, Lawrence teamed with Hutcherson and Hemsworth for Prank It FWD, a charitable initiative to raise money for the nonprofit organization DoSomething.
+During 2015, she teamed with Hutcherson and Hemsworth for Prank It FWD, a charitable initiative to raise money for the nonprofit organization DoSomething.
 That year, she also launched the Jennifer Lawrence Foundation, which supports charities such as the Boys & Girls Clubs of America and the Special Olympics.
 In 2016, she donated $2 million to the Kosair Children's Hospital in Louisville to set up a cardiac intensive care unit named after her foundation.
 She is a board member of RepresentUs, a nonprofit seeking to pass anti-corruption laws in the United States.
-In 2018, she collaborated with 300 women in Hollywood to set up the Time's Up initiative to protect women from harassment and discrimination, and took part in the 2018 Women's March in Los Angeles.
+In 2018, she collaborated with 300 women in Hollywood to set up the Time's Up initiative to protect women from harassment and discrimination and took part in the 2018 Women's March in Los Angeles.
 In 2018, Lawrence spoke out in support of retaining ranked-choice voting in Maine.

+At a press conference for Die My Love, she answered reporters' questions about the conflict in Gaza by describing the situation as "no less than a genocide" and saying it "terrified" her.
+Lawrence urged attendees to "stay focused on who is responsible" rather than directing anger at actors and artists.
+The comment was an apparent reference to a recent letter signed by nearly 4,000 film industry workers pledging to not work with certain Israeli film companies which, according to the letter, had been "implicated in the genocide and apartheid against the Palestinian people."
+She also expressed her sadness over the state of American political discourse and the normalization of politicians lying to children.
+The questions were asked despite a festival moderator attempting to steer reporters away from political topics.

 Personal life

-During filming of X-Men: First Class in 2010, Lawrence began dating her co-star Nicholas Hoult.
-Their relationship ended around the time they wrapped filming X-Men: Days of Future Past in 2014.
-In September 2016, she began dating filmmaker Darren Aronofsky after they had met during filming of Mother!
-They broke up in November 2017.